 - if there are multiple such cells, the cell has the highest rank among them

-- the cell is at least 5dB better ranked in FR1 if the current serving cell is among them. or
+- the cell is at least 5dB better ranked in FR1 or [6.5]dB better ranked in FR2-2 if the current serving cell is among them. or

-- 6dB in FR1 for SS-RSRP reselections based on absolute priorities or
+- 6dB in FR1 or [7.5]dB in FR2-2 for SS-RSRP reselections based on absolute priorities or

-- 4dB in FR1 for SS-RSRQ reselections based on absolute priorities.
+- 4dB in FR1 or [4]dB in FR2-2 for SS-RSRQ reselections based on absolute priorities.

 When evaluating cells for reselection, the SSB side conditions apply to both serving and inter-frequency cells.